Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Psychological Causes of Anxiety: Root Causes of Anxiety Part 1

-Please note: this article is not meant to be taken as medical advice.
+Information in this article is not meant to be taken as medical advice.
 The information provided is for educational purposes only.
 Consult with your doctor or healthcare provider before changing your diet, prescriptions, or making any other health-related changes.

 Health Anxiety: A Word of Caution

-As someone who has personally dealt with years of intense anxiety I’ve spent countless hours Googling medical conditions that I “knew” I had after reading about it online.
-Jumping from one potential illness to the next.
+As someone who has personally dealt with years of intense anxiety, I've spent countless hours Googling medical conditions I "knew" I had after reading about it online.

 Please don't use this guide in that way.